titicplusplus/PCPhone/README.md

 mvn compile
 mvn exec:java -Dexec.mainClass="WebPCPhone.Hello"
 ```
-After the compilation, you can go on your navigator and write http://localhost:8080/
+After the compilation, you can go on your browser and write http://localhost:8080/

 # Settings

-To change the button's setting, you must change the "menu1.json" in the folder "src/main/resources/file/".
+To change the button's settings, you must change the "menu1.json" in the folder "src/main/resources/file/".

 ```
 	"button0": [